martinmoene/WholeValue/README.md

 Whole Value Idiom
 ===================
-The whole value idiom was identified by Ward Cunningham[1] and Martin Fowler[2].
-This idiom supports type-rich programming which, as Bjarne Stroustrup advocates, is an important means to improve software reliability, adding to this: “but most current infrastructure software doesn’t systematically use the techniques I suggest.”
-[3]
+The whole value idiom[1] supports type-rich programming which, as Bjarne Stroustrup advocates, is an important means to improve software reliability, adding to this: “but most current infrastructure software doesn’t systematically use the techniques I suggest.”
+[2]

 Applying the whole value idiom where you would otherwise be tempted to use built-in types to represent domain values, gains you type checking and expressiveness.

-This single-header library provides an easy way to use the whole value idiom with built-in types in C++.[4]
+This single-header library provides an easy way to use the whole value idiom with built-in types in C++.[3]

 Example
 ---------